2026–27 UEFA Europa League

 The 2026–27 UEFA Europa League is the 56th season of Europe's secondary club football tournament organised by UEFA, and the 18th season since it was renamed from the UEFA Cup to the UEFA Europa League.

+As the reigning champions, Aston Villa automatically qualified for the Champions League league phase, and are unable to defend their title as the new format does not allow clubs to transfer from the Champions League into the Europa League from the league phase onwards.

 Association team allocation

-A total of 77 teams from at least 33 UEFA member associations are expected to participate in the 2026–27 UEFA Europa League.
-The association ranking based on the UEFA association coefficients is used to determine the number of participating teams for each association:
+A total of 76 teams from 41 of the 55 UEFA member associations are participating in the 2026–27 UEFA Europa League.
+The association ranking based on the UEFA association coefficients was used to determine the number of participating teams for each association: